Ada-Developers-Academy/core-cs-fundamentals/lists-and-memory/problem-set-lists-and-memory.md

 ##### !end-question
 ##### !placeholder

-The insertion sort algorithm is unique because...
+Insertion sort is different from other algorithms we've seen because...

 ##### !end-placeholder
 ### !end-challenge